multiversx/mx-sdk-specs/facades/entrypoints.md

         block_nonce?: int;
     }): List[any];

-    // Below are functions of the network providers, promoted to the facade.
-    // get_account()
-    // TBD

     // Below are the most useful functions of the transactions factories, promoted to the facade.

     create_relayed_transaction({